brandur/org/fragments/insecurity-by-instinct.md

 ---

 After two years of good luck, I dropped my iPhone 6 on the sidewalk and the screen artfully shattered into a complex web of a million pieces.
-Naturally this happened two days before my trip home for the holiday break.
-In a rush to get it back to normal for the multi-week trip, I went to a local repair shop in SF operating out of a small office in SOMA overlooking the freeway who could repair the screen same day.
+Naturally, two days before my trip home for the holiday break.
+In a rush to get it back to normal for coming the multi-week trip, I went to a local repair shop in SF operating out of a small office in SOMA overlooking the freeway who could repair the screen same day.

 While filling out a form containing my contact information, I came across a